>

 Exhaust replacement costs by manufacturer

-So, how much is a new exhaust for each car manufacturer?
-Take a glance at the table below for averages for each car make.
+How much is a new exhaust for each car brand?
+Check the table below for average costs.

 Exhaust replacement costs by location